woojiahao/git-guide/practical/practical.md

     ![Create PR button](../04-collaboration/res/create-pr-button.png)

-    Confirm that you wish to create a pull request and you can leave the details of the pull request as it is.
-The various components of a pull request is explored in [chapter 4.](../04-collaboration/README.md)
+    Confirm that you wish to create a pull request and you can leave the details of the pull request as it is (note that the title is always mandatory while the other fields are optional).
+More about pull requests is explored in [chapter 4.](../04-collaboration/README.md)

     ![Create PR page](../04-collaboration/res/pr-page.png)

     ![PR details](../04-collaboration/res/pr-details.png)

+    Once the details of the pull request has been confirmed, you can select the "Create pull request" button.

 Now that the pull request has been created, the owner can view it under the "Pull Requests" tab.
 The owner must accept the pull request which will merge the member's changes into the original repository.
+When in the "Pull Requests" tab, they will be able to view all pending pull requests in a list.
+For this practical, select the only pull request shown, so select that pull request and merge it but clicking on the "Merge pull request" button.

 ![View PR](../04-collaboration/res/view-pr.png)